Third-party and independent members of the United States Congress

 Third-party and independent members of the United States Congress are generally rare.
-Although the Republican and Democratic parties have dominated U.S. politics in a two-party system since 1856, some independents and members of other political parties have also been elected to the House of Representatives or Senate, or changed their party affiliation during their term.
+Although the Republican and Democratic parties have dominated U.S. politics in a two-party system since 1856, some independents and members of other political parties have also been elected to the House of Representatives or United States Senate, or changed their party affiliation during their term.